Ann Curry

-Ann Curry (born November 19, 1956) is an American journalist and photojournalist, who has been a reporter for more than 30 years, focused on human suffering in war zones and natural disasters.
-Curry has reported from the wars in Kosovo, Iraq, Syria, Lebanon, Palestine, Afghanistan, Darfur, Congo and the Central African Republic.
-Curry has covered numerous disasters, including the Indian Ocean tsunami in 2004 and the earthquake in Haiti in 2010, where her appeal via Twitter topped Twitter's 'most powerful' list, credited for helping speed the arrival of humanitarian planes.
+Ann Curry (born November 19, 1956) is an American retired journalist, who has been a reporter for more than 45 years, focused on war zones and natural disasters.
+She has reported from wars in Kosovo, Iraq, Syria, Lebanon, Palestine, Afghanistan, Darfur, Congo, and the Central African Republic, as well as the 2004 Indian Ocean tsunami and the 2010 Haiti earthquake.
+Her appeal via Twitter regarding the latter disaster topped the site's "most powerful" list and was credited for helping speed the arrival of humanitarian planes.

 In June 2012, she became the national and international correspondent-anchor for NBC News and the anchor at large for the Today show.
 She was co-anchor of Today from June 9, 2011, to June 28, 2012, and the program's news anchor from March 1997 until becoming co-anchor.
 She was also the anchor of Dateline NBC from 2005 to 2011.

-On January 13, 2015, it was announced that Curry would be leaving NBC News after nearly 25 years.
-In January 2015, Curry founded her own multi-platform media startup.
-She continued to conduct major news interviews on network television, including securing an exclusive interview with Iranian Foreign Minister Javad Zarif in 2015 about the Iran nuclear talks.
+In January 2015, Curry left NBC News after nearly 25 years to found her own multi-platform media startup.
+She continued to conduct news interviews on network television, including securing an exclusive interview with Iranian Foreign Minister Javad Zarif in 2015 about the Iran nuclear talks.
 She hosted and produced We'll Meet Again with Ann Curry from 2018 to 2019 on PBS.

 Early life and education

 Ann Curry was born in Agaña, Guam, the daughter of Hiroe Nagase and Robert Paul "Bob" Curry.
 Her mother is Japanese, and her father, an American from Pueblo, Colorado, had Irish and German ancestry.
 Her parents met when her father, a career United States Navy sailor, worked as a streetcar conductor during the United States occupation of Japan after World War II.
 Although he was transferred out of Japan, he returned two years later to marry Nagase.
 Curry is the eldest of five children.

 Curry lived in Japan for several years as a child, and attended the Ernest J. King School on the United States Fleet Activities Sasebo naval base in Sasebo, Nagasaki.
+During her childhood, she also lived in San Diego, Alameda, California, and Virginia Beach, Virginia.
 Later, she moved to Ashland, Oregon, where she graduated from Ashland High School.
 She graduated with a Bachelor of Arts in journalism from the University of Oregon in 1978.